-Ammonia gas (NHӡ) is a colorless gas comprised of nitrogen and hydrogen.
-It has a pungent, distinctive odor and is commonly used in the manufacturing of cleaning chemicals, textiles, fertilizer, pharmaceuticals, plastics and refrigerants.
+Ammonia gas (NH3) is a colorless gas comprised of nitrogen and hydrogen.
+It has a pungent, distinctive odor and is commonly used in the manufacturing of cleaning chemicals, textiles, fertilizer, pharmaceuticals, plastics, and refrigerants.
 In its purest form, ammonia gas is hydrophilic and attaches easily to moisture present in the air or the human respiratory system.
 It is also highly caustic and corrosive, and containers containing the gas can explode if exposed to high temperatures.
 Even though ammonia gas is widely used across various industries, this combination of characteristics makes it extremely dangerous to humans at high concentrations.

 Reliable Ammonia Gas Detection Using SenSmart Gas Detectors

 RC Systems has been a global leader in fixed gas detection and alarm control since 1989.
 Our SenSmart line of ammonia gas detectors and sensors provide the price/performance ratio and versatility to fit any situation.
-We also offer ammonia calibration kits for testing and calibrating your gas detection system and spare ammonia sensors for worn gas detector sensors that need replacing.
+We also offer ammonia calibration kits for testing and calibrating your gas detection system and spare ammonia sensors for worn sensors that need replacing.

 Health Risks Associated with Ammonia Gas Exposure

 Because ammonia gas is hydrophilic, it is attracted to the moisture present in our eyes, throat, lungs and skin.
 When the vapors are inhaled at low concentrations, it results in coughing and irritation of the nose and throat.
-At high concentrations, ammonia gas vapors burn the nose, throat and respiratory tract.
+At high concentrations, NH3 gas vapors burn the nose, throat and respiratory tract.
 This causes bronchiolar and alveolar edema, as well as airway destruction that can lead to respiratory distress or complete respiratory failure.

 Exposure to ammonia gas at high concentrations also causes chemical and thermal burns on the skin.
 And the corrosive nature of ammonia gas can result in eye damage or blindness.
 Even though people can sometimes recover from ammonia gas exposure over time, it can produce devastating, irreversible effects on the eyes and respiratory system.